EddyVerbruggen/nativescript-admob/README.md

 )
 ```

+## INTERSTITIAL
+To show a fullscreen ad, you can use this function.
+Note that Interstitial banners need to be loaded before
+they can be shown, and there are two ways to do that:

+* Use `createInterstitial` and have the plugin automatically preload the ad and show it when loaded.
+This is not recommended because there's a delay the user may notice.
+* (Since plugin version 2.0.0) Use `preloadInterstitial`, and (at any time after its Promise resolves) `showInterstitial`.
+This will hide the preloading delay for your users.
+Note that the parameters of `createInterstitial` and `preloadInterstitial` are exactly the same so migration should be easy.

 ### createInterstitial
-To show a fullscreen banner you can use this function.
-Note that Interstitial banners need to be loaded before
-they can be shown, but don't worry: this plugin will manage that transparently for you.
+Again, not recommended.

 ```js
 admob.createInterstitial({